- BR Insider

-The way team hitting / batting practice is organized, and the culture that is created during practice can be either very helpful or damaging to your baseball/softball player's ability to take quality swings and not feel afraid to take them.
+The way team hitting / batting practice is organized and the culture that is created during practice can be either very helpful or damaging to your baseball/softball player's ability to take quality swings and not feel afraid to take them.

 Yes, this does happen!
 Before I get too critical on coaches and their practice plans here, it should be said that I love defense.
 I was a catcher my whole career and love making defensive plays and stopping runs from scoring.
-It's crucial for the outfield and infield to be able to communicate and work well together, but do we really need to skip hitting so that there can be 3 hours of bunt coverage?
+It's crucial for the outfield and infield to be able to communicate and work well together, but do we really need to skip hitting so that there can be three hours of bunt coverage?
 Especially on a play that gets ran once a year!
 Every baseball and softball player in the lineup will get at least two at-bats in a game.
 The one secret play, that never works, is not worth the time.
 Do the math, get some swings in.

 If you have to have entire practices dedicated to defense, just be sure to do the same for hitting.
-Even if a player has what might be considered a "bad swing," at least they can develop timing with their bad swing and have more of a chance for success.
+Even if a player has what might be considered a "bad swing," at least they can develop timing with their bad swing and have more of a chance for success

 Most young players are afraid of their coaches already and don't want to"talk back."
 So what happens?
 The player will undoubtedly start taking awful swings at awful pitches just to appease the coach and ruin his own practice time.
 Every time the coach throws a bad pitch, the player should take, which can even be used to the hitter and coaches benefit.

 Coaches should practice throwing strikes overhand and front toss.
-Before any us at Baseball Rebellion became a full-time instructor, we had to become great at front toss and BP.
+Before any of us at Baseball Rebellion became a full-time instructors, we had to become great at front toss and BP.
 Not to say we don't make mistakes, but baseball and softball hitters, especially ones learning new movements, have to have a certain level of consistency with each pitch so they can focus more on their swing.
 If one of your responsibilities as a coach is to front toss or throw batting practice, you need to be somewhat good at it, or you will only make your team worse.

-If you are not currently an in-person or online client of Baseball Rebellion, it's challenging to visualize practicing a baseball/softball swing without hitting a ball.
+If you are not currently an in-person or online client of the Baseball Rebellion, it's challenging to visualize practicing a baseball/softball swing without hitting a ball.
 All of our clients know how to train at home with no bat, no ball, and have huge gains in their swing.
 Taking your team or player to a batting cage or even bringing in a "portable" batting machine to practice seems like a good idea in theory.

 There are many different types of pitching/batting machines out there, and some are better than others.
 Any machine that shoots the ball out without any warning is one to watch out for.
 These can be extremely frustrating to a hitter with movement.
 The ball will suddenly appear which gives it the perception as fast, but the speed of the ball is normal to slow, causing the hitter to suddenly jump forward but then realize they are super early getting their front foot down.

 This is a tough one because I do understand the need to take swings with a moving ball and as mentioned earlier, and good throwers can be hard to come by.
 For players, if you can't work on good timing with a negative to positive move forward, then my advice would be to start with your front foot already down.
 If your mechanics are already good, you can still work on lots of other parts of the swing like hip rotation, front and back leg action, and barrel path, just to name a few.

 A lot like bunt coverage practice, there is a definite time and place for situation hitting practice.
-But often baseball and softball teams spend countless hours of hitting/batting practice time on nothing but hit-and-runs, slashes, bunting, two-strike approaches, etc. Again these are times that may only happen one or two times a game, hence the name situational.
+But baseball and softball teams often spend countless hours of hitting/batting practice time on nothing but hit-and-runs, slashes, bunting, two-strike approaches, etc. Again these are times that may only happen one or two times a game, hence the name situational.

-In rounds like those, the hitter is forced by the demands of the coach to hit every pitch, even inside pitches, to the backside of the field.
-Again, the hitter, being afraid to disappoint the coach, will adopt a weak backside mentality, creating a slower delayed turn of the barrel to flick the ball that way.
+In rounds like those, the hitter is forced by the coach's demands to hit every pitch, even inside pitches, to the backside of the field.
+Again, being afraid to disappoint the coach, the hitter will adopt a weak backside mentality, creating a slower delayed turn of the barrel to flick the ball that way.
 Then when the game comes around, the coach wonders why his team can't drive the ball.
-The "backside approach" round can work for very specific cases of timing issues but usually not for the whole team.
-These types of rounds will create mental and physical issues in most baseball and softball hitters that could take a long time to overcome.
+The "backside approach" round can work for particular timing issues but usually not for the whole team.
+These rounds will create mental and physical issues in most baseball and softball hitters that could take a long time to overcome.

 Immediately after a brief situational round, allow your hitters to "let it fly."
 Get them ready to do what they will most likely have to do in the game, Hit!
-I think a lot of coaches out there would be surprised in the performance of their hitters if they introduced more power rounds in their practice or even dedicated one to a home run round.
+I think many coaches out there would be surprised in the performance of their hitters if they introduced more power rounds in their practice or even dedicated one to a home run round.
 Not only would the players have ready their aggressive mindsets, but they would also have a lot more fun knowing they have the freedom to go for it.
 Less fear and more aggressive hitters should be what any baseball or softball coach should strive for.
 Don't be afraid to see how a player can develop over time with this kind of practice.
-The baseball and softball players that we work with everyday start to learn how to hit doubles on purpose and their mishits become hard singles.
+The baseball and softball players that we work with daily start to learn how to hit doubles on purpose, and their mishits become hard singles.
 As a hitter, it feels great knowing you can make mistakes and still get on base.

 I chose this topic as number one because it seems to be what all of my clients have in common.
 We spend months before the season getting their swings to be powerful and consistent.
 During this process, they are allowed to move freely through the entire swing then reset before the next pitch.
 In this resetting time, they have they can regain their composure, think about and make adjustments, and then take another good swing.